Neonexus45/Neonexus45/README.md

 ## Bonjour !
-I am a small dev inspired to grow in time, I do pretty much everything you can think of but excel in opengl and C++ in general.
+I am a small dev inspired to grow in time, I do pretty much everything you can think of but I excel in opengl and C++ in general.

 open to any dm if you want to collab with me on a project :)